There are two ways to seal criminal records—by mail or in court.

-- Most criminal records can be sealed by mail after a waiting period, and
+- Most criminal records can be sealed by mail after a waiting period.

-- some cases can be sealed by a judge without a waiting period or by mail.
+- Some cases can be sealed by in court, without a waiting period or by mail.

 See a list of the most common misdemeanor and felony crimes.
 You can see the Master Crime List of misdemeanors or felonies in Massachusetts.